jameswilddev/trash-kit/readme.md

 to query the hierarchy for a [nomnoml](https://www.nomnoml.com/) document detailing exactly which steps were planned to be executed and in what order.

-To do this, run `npm run-script nomnoml`.
+To do this, run `npm run-script ci-nomnoml` or `npm run-script cli-nomnoml`.

 ## License